Blotch3D/Blotch3D/README.md

 MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
 But AlphaTestEffect does not support directional lights, as are supported in BasicEffect.
-So, don't bother with AlphaTestEffect unless you don't care about the directional lights.
+So, don't bother with AlphaTestEffect unless you don't care about the directional lights (i.e. you are using only emission lighting).

 For these reasons Blotch3D includes a custom effect called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object)